 How to Calculate Critical Z Score in Excel (3 Suitable Examples)

-The article will show you how to calculate Critical Z Score in Excel.
+The article will show you how to calculate the Critical Z Score in Excel.
 It’s an important parameter in the field of statistics.
 It tells us whether a hypothesis test is under the rejection region or not.
 With that help, we can find out the significance of any value in the data.
 A critical value can also give us the probability within the distribution region.

 What Is Critical Z Score?

 The Critical Z Score is a value that refers to the area under the Standard Normal model.
 This is a vertical line that separates the distribution region into two sections.
 This value also emphasizes how the Standard Deviation varies from the Mean.
 We often use the Critical Z Score value when the sampling distribution is normal or approximately equal to normal.
-It also has a great significance while calculating the probability for an unknown Standard Deviation.
+It also has a great significance while calculating the probability of an unknown Standard Deviation.

 how to calculate critical z score in excel